JoeyLipton/JoeyLipton/README.md

   </p>

 ---
-I'm a cybersecurity engineer and pentester always looking for something new to learn.
+I'm a cybersecurity engineer and pentester.

 Feel free to reach out to talk about:
 - 🐧 Anything Linux